It’s getting late, you’re tired and really need a vacation.

 There’s the reason why the average conversion rates have dropped: competition.

 But, once your online store visitors decide to buy and convert, they spend more money.

-The rate percentage represents the entire volume of sales.
+The rating percentage represents the entire volume of sales.
 For example, if you increase your conversion rate from 1% to 3%, you triple your sales.